Battle of Krynky

-Battle of Krynky was a battle waged between Russian and Ukrainian armed forces over the village of Krynky, which lasted from 20 October 2023 to 17 July 2024, when the Ukrainian Armed Forces retreated across the Dnieper.
+The Battle of Krynky was a battle waged between Russian and Ukrainian armed forces over the village of Krynky, which lasted from 20 October 2023 to 17 July 2024, when the Ukrainian Armed Forces retreated across the Dnieper River.

 Background

-During the first day of Russian invasion of Ukraine the village of Krynky was occupied by the Russian Armed forces.
+During the first day of the Russian invasion of Ukraine, the village of Krynky was occupied by the Russian Armed Forces.

 Timeline of the battle

 2023

-In September 2023 the Katran group of troops has been formed as part of the Ukrainian armed forces to conduct an offensive operation on the left bank of the Dnieper river.
+In September 2023 the Katran group of troops was formed as part of the Ukrainian armed forces to conduct an offensive operation on the left bank of the Dnieper River.
 Initially comprising only two TDF brigades as well as SOF and HUR units, it was expanded to include all of the Ukrainian Marine Corps.

-The purpose of the operation was to divert the troops of the Russian Armed Forces from Donbass to the southern front, consisting of following objectives:
+The purpose of the operation was to divert the troops of the Russian Armed Forces from Donbas to the southern front, consisting of the following objectives: